Last Updated on May 5, 2022

 19. Create a follow-up email folder.

 Instead of letting read emails pile up in your inbox because you don’t know what to do with them, move them to a follow-up folder.
-Pick a day of the week and check your follow-up folder to make sure you don’t forget about things.
+Pick a day of the week and check your follow-up folder to knock those emails out.

 20. Keep healthy snacks at your desk.

-Most offices have an unlimited supply of chips and m&ms that you probably tend to gravitate towards during the afternoon, but they’re not really doing your body or brain any good.
+Most offices have an unlimited supply of chips and m&ms that you probably tend to gravitate towards during the afternoon.
 Instead, keep a stash of healthy snacks at your desk to perk yourself up and feel less defeated during the workday.
 Nuts, energy bars, dried fruit, and dark chocolate are all great options.

 21. Buy multi-tasking beauty products.